nmantani/FileInsight-plugins/README.txt

 Pre-requisites:
 For the "aPLib compress" and "aPLib decompress" plugins, they require aplib.dll.
-Please download aPLib from http://ibsensoftware.com/download.html and copy aplib.dll (32 bits version) into "Compression operations" folder.
+Please download aPLib from http://ibsensoftware.com/download.html and copy aplib.dll (32 bits version) into "plugins\Operations\Compression" folder.

 For the "Binwalk scan" plugin, it requires binwalk Python module.
 Please get it from https://github.com/ReFirmLabs/binwalk